UCAS code FB12

 Whether you take your sport seriously or just want to keep fit, Brighton offers all kinds of sports opportunities and facilities, on and off campus.
 You can also make the most of the location, and play volleyball, basketball and windsurfing down by the beach.
 The seafront is also the finishing point for the famous London – Brighton bicycle ride and the quirky veteran car run.

-Many graduates are employed in the pharmaceuticals sector - some in large multinationals, others in smaller local companies.
-Recent posts have included research and analysis laboratory work, and office-based pharmaceutical regulatory affairs.
-Many other graduates progress to postgraduate study before beginning a career in industrial or academic research.
-Some have taken up PhD places at Brighton and others at Cambridge University, Imperial College, and University College London, and some take up teaching.
+Many graduates are employed in the pharmaceuticals sector, with recent roles including drug discovery, research and development, analysis, and office-based pharmaceutical regulatory affairs.
+Other students have progressed to postgraduate study before beginning a career in industrial or academic research, including taking up PhD places at the University of Brighton, Durham University, Cambridge University, Imperial College, and University College London.